 Imagine a leather that didn't hurt or kill any animals, is a sustainability dream come true, and – if all of that wasn't enough – is excellent in quality.
 Too good to be true, right?
 Wrong.
 There is one natural material that appears to be the answer to many vegan fashionistas' dilemmas: cork.

 While the last few years have brought about a variety of innovative vegan materials, cork leather is, in fact, nothing new.
-This natural leather alternative has been used for decades, especially in Southern European countries like Portugal, where cork trees are common and cork is a widespread national industry.
-Taking a stroll in smaller towns in Portugal and Spain will often bring up at least a couple of local, traditional artisanal shops selling handmade accessories made from cork.
+This natural vegan leather alternative has been used for decades, especially in Southern European countries like Portugal, where cork trees are common and cork is a widespread national industry.
+Taking a stroll in smaller towns in Portugal and Spain will often bring up at least a couple of local, traditional artisanal shops selling handmade accessories made from eco-friendly cork leather.

 Like any plant-based vegan leather, cork leather is, of course, kinder to the environment than animal leather – and it also doesn't involve the deaths of any animals.
 Leather kills approximately one billion animals every year, many of them dying in gruesome ways after having lived a miserable life of extreme confinement, painful mutilations and deprivation of all that is normal and natural to them.

 How can cork leather be planet-positive?

 What makes cork such a sustainability superhero?
 The way it's harvested is truly singular: the cork is taken off the cork tree without having to cut the tree down, and subsequently grows back.
 That's right, this is a natural material that regenerates itself, all on its own.
 And not only is cork leather much less harmful to the environment – its production can actually be positive for the planet.
 How is this possible?